rogerfarrell/Notes/Vim-tips.md

 ## Navigating files

+- Quickly open Netrw to the path of the current file: `:E`
 - go to file under cursor: `gf`
   - Go to previous cursor position (in the jumplist): `<C-o>`
   - Go to next cursor position (in the jumplist): `<C-i>`